 Moshi Arcus Backpack with Camera Insert

-The Arcus Backpack is the first Moshi product that has added functionality for photographers!
+The Arcus Backpack is the first Moshi product they have that offers a specific camera slot for photographers so I had to have it!

 First, as a standalone backpack the Arcus is gorgeously sleek.
 It has a hard top exterior and comes in two colors, black and gray.
 I opted for the gray Arcus backpack because I liked the contrast orange piping although black would likely hold up better in the long term to disguise stains and wear.

 Note that the Arcus isn’t a camera backpack, per se.
-You have to purchase a separate camera insert if you want that “easy open and go” option to grab your DSLR quickly.
+You have to purchase their separate camera insert if you want that “easy open and go” option to grab your DSLR quickly.

 At first, I was hoping for an all-in-one solution but now that I’ve had the chance to use it for a couple months I like that the camera insert is flexible.
 I can use the Arcus as a regular backpack on travel days when I need a basic carry on piece and I can also use it to hold just camera gear when I’m on a photography mission.